anushkavp/Air-pollution-Forecasting/README.md

 To run this file, just run "Beijing_air_pollution_timeseries_project.py".
 This file internally uses "toolset.py" which contains helper or utility functions that help run the main file.

+** Takes about 10 mins to run the python file